xingyuuchen/unixtar/readme.md

 please register your class to the framework:
 `NetSceneDispatcher::Instance()::RegisterNetScene<NetScene_YourBusiness>();`.

-You can custom some configuration by changing `serverconfig.yml`.
+You can custom some configuration by changing `webserverconf.yml`.
-After configuration, call `Server::Instance().Serve();`, and the service just gets started!
+After configuration, call `WebServer::Instance().Serve();`, and the service just gets started!

 Hope you enjoy :)